dekoza/mtgpl/index.rst

 Legal notice
 ------------

-* MTGpoPolsku.pl is unofficial Fan Content permitted under the Fan Content Policy.
+* MTGpoPolsku.pl is unofficial Fan Content permitted under the `Fan Content Policy<https://company.wizards.com/fancontentpolicy>`_.
 Not approved/endorsed by Wizards.
 Portions of the materials used are property of Wizards of the Coast. ©Wizards of the Coast LLC.

 .. toctree::
    :hidden: